cache2k/cache2k-benchmark/README.md

+# Benchmarks for cache2k

-This is a benchmark package for cache2k, but also contains general useful utilities for benchmarking and experimenting with caches.
+This is a benchmark package for cache2k, but also contains general useful utilities for general benchmarking and experimenting with caches.

-Please see the [cache2k homepage}(http://cache2k.org) for a discussion of the benchmark results.
+Please see the [cache2k homepage](http://cache2k.org) for a discussion of the benchmark results.

 ## Running the benchmarks

 The benchmarks are run via JUnit and the Maven surefire plugin.
-The run the benchmarks plese do:
+To run the benchmarks plese do:

 ```